AnnaErsh/Electronics-calibration/README.md

 ## Results

-The `run.sh` will create the tree of the directories with results, loop over data files to perform the calibration and plot the final figures.
+The `run.sh` will create the tree of the directories with results, loop over data files to perform the calibration, and plot the final figures.

 Here is the file structure of the results:
 ```